MarJakubec/LipMat/README.md

 Witting, M., Ruttkies, C., Neumann, S. & Schmitt-Kopplin, P. LipidFrag: Improving reliability of in silico fragmentation of lipids and application to the Caenorhabditis elegans lipidome.
 PLoS One 12, e0172311 (2017).

-More information about the scoring system will be added after paper will be published.
 Script was built under Matlab 2017b.